vedangit/Bytes4Charity/README.md

 - Firebase

 ## Installation
-This section includes detailed instructions for installing the tool, including any terminal commands that need to be executed and dependencies that need to be installed.
-Instructions should be understandable by non-technical users (e.g. someone who knows how to open a terminal and run commands, but isn't necessarily a programmer), for example:

-1. Make sure you have Python version 3.8 or greater installed
+1. Make sure you have VSCode installed, along with the live server extension.

-2. Download the tool's repository using the command:
+2. Download the repository using the command:

         git clone https://github.com/bellingcat/hackathon-submission-template.git

-3. Move to the tool's directory and install the tool

-        cd hackathon-submission-template
-        pip install .
+3. Open the repository in VSCode

+4. Navigate to the index.html file and run using live server.